-- Ceremony participants enter the secure key management facility. - Authorized individuals remove the cryptographic components from secure containers. - Cryptographic components are assembled by authorized personnel inside the ceremony room. - The KSK is generated or used to sign the ZSK. - Components are powered off, disassembled and returned to secure containers. - Key ceremony participants leave the secure key management facility.
+- Ceremony participants enter the secure KMF. - Authorized individuals remove the cryptographic components from secure safes. - Cryptographic components are assembled by authorized personnel inside the ceremony room. - The KSK is generated, used to sign the ZSK, or destroyed. - Components are powered off, disassembled and returned to secure safes. - Key ceremony participants leave the secure KMF.